swat-sccs/Sharples-Chrome-Extension/README.md

 - Written and Designed by Alex Le, Class of 2024
 - Co-designed by Ark Lu, Class of 2024

-Gets and parses a JSON file from Swarthmore and nicely formats it into a little popup chrome extension.
+Displays the Swarthmore College Dining options in a nice little popup chrome extension.
 You can find the extension here:

 Chrome: https://tinyurl.com/sharpleschromeext